tomaspietravallo/Spark-AR/fire-shader/README.md

 # Fire Shader
-Distort any texture to make it look like it's caught on fire by adding a patch with simple and fast to change controls.

-There's a more complete version where you can see how to integrate Render Passes to make it even more realistic and how to make use of the Fire Shader Patch [on gumroad](https://gum.co/kecLw)
+There's a more complete version with more advanced functions and an easy to integrate patch over [on gumroad](https://gum.co/kecLw)